 Our Mission

-Impact100 Philadelphia engages women in collectively funding high-impact grants that address unmet needs in the Philadelphia region and raise the profile of smaller nonprofit organizations.
-Through this work, our goal is to make our community more just, equitable, and healthy for everyone.
+Impact100 Philadelphia engages people who identify as women in collectively funding high-impact grants that address unmet needs in the Philadelphia region and raises the profile of smaller nonprofit organizations.

-Since 2009, our women members have awarded more than $4 million in grants across five focus areas: Arts & Culture, Education, Environment, Family, and Health & Wellness.
+Since 2009, our women members have awarded more than $5 million in grants across five focus areas: Arts & Culture, Education, Environment, Family, and Health & Wellness.
 Members say that their Impact experience is gratifying, educational, and fun.
 They learn about remarkable nonprofit work in our region and spend time with interesting women they wouldn't encounter otherwise.
 The main reason women join us is to leverage their personal donation into something big and meaningful.

 Demographically, we are a diverse group.
 Members live in areas ranging from New Hope to Lower Merion, from Center City to Berwyn and a few participate long-distance from other states and regions in Pennsylvania.
 Our ages span six decades.
 Professionally, we are bankers and lawyers, nurses and doctors, artists and educators, nonprofit managers, stay-at-home mothers and business people of all kinds.